 But, it's also an extra annoyance when it comes to baking to have to deal with two muffin tins.
 So I'll completely leave it up to you.
 If you want extra tall muffins, use two 12 cup muffins tins, and space out the muffins (see the photo above for a visual explanation)

-Just want regular sized breakfast portion muffins?
-Fill one 12 cup muffin tin with ¼ scoop of batter and you'll be good to go.
+Do you just want regular-sized breakfast portion muffins?
+Fill one 12-cup muffin tin with ¼ scoop of batter, and you'll be good to go.
 And this is what the recipe instructs, with a note about extra big + tall muffins.

-These muffins will keep well, covered in an air-tight container for a 1-2 days at room temperature, depending on the temperature in your home.
+These muffins will keep well, covered in an airtight container, for 1-2 days at room temperature, depending on your home's temperature.
 As the days go on, they will become more moist.

 They also freeze extremely well, which is the preferred storage method.
 Store in an airtight container or plastic bag in the freezer for up to 3 months.
 When ready to eat, let it defrost at room temperature for a few hours.